anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 | -Q | Minimum base quality for a base to be considered |

 #

-Parameters in detail are found in [Samtools-mpileup manual page](http://www.htslib.org/doc/samtools-mpileup.html)

 3. FreeBayes

 FreeBayes is a variant detector developed to identify SNPs, Indels, MNPs and complex variants with respect to the reference genome.
 Key parameters for FreeBayes are listed below.
+Other parameters can be found in detain in [FreeBayes parameter page](https://vcru.wisc.edu/simonlab/bioinformatics/programs/freebayes/parameters.txt)
 #

 | Parameter  | Description |